At a Glance

 ✨Tip Number 2

 Research the company thoroughly.
-Understand their values, recent projects, and any innovations they are involved in.
-This knowledge will help you tailor your conversations and show genuine interest during interviews.
+Understand their products, values, and recent developments.
+This knowledge will help you tailor your conversations and show genuine interest during any discussions.

 ✨Tip Number 3